NavigationContentFooter

 • num_tokens: This value represents the number of virtual nodes within a Cassandra instance.
 It is used to partition the data and to spread it throughout the cluster.
 A good starting value is 256.

 • endpoint_snitch: Represents the ‘snitch’ used by Cassandra.
-A snitch tells Cassandra which datacenter and rack a node belongs to within a cluster.
-There are various types that could be used here, you may refer to the official documentation for more information on this topic.
+A snitch tells Cassandra which data center and rack a node belongs to within a cluster.
+Various types could be used here - refer to the official documentation for more information on this topic.

 1. Edit the /etc/cassandra/cassandra.yaml file.